League Cup live, schedule, how to watch, odds, stream

-The League Cup third round sees 18 Premier League teams still in the tournament, as the seven teams in European action now enter the fray.
+The League Cup third round sees Premier League giants enter the fray, as plenty of huge all-PL clashes have been set up.

 [ MORE: Follow League Cup scores live ]